 For additional Ecuador trip inspiration, be sure to check out our comprehensive post packed full of Ecuador travel ideas:

 Also, we’d love to hear from you!
-If you’ve found this Mindo travel guide to be helpful, please let us know in the comments.
+If you’ve found this Mindo Ecuador travel guide to be helpful, please let us know in the comments.
 Or if you have any questions about Mindo, feel free to ask away.
-Finally, if you’ve already visited and have your own favorite things to do in Mindo, you’ll have to let us know!
+Finally, if you’ve already visited and have your own favorite things to do in Mindo Ecuador, you’ll have to share too.

-Have a great visit to Mindo and happy travels through Ecuador!
+Have a great trip to Mindo and happy travels through Ecuador!